-If there is one thing that significantly improved our travel experience, it would be the airport lounges.
-Ever since we first learnt about their existance and how we could access them, we have never travelled the same again.
+If there is one thing that has significantly improved our travel experience, it would be the airport lounges.
+Ever since we first learnt about their existence and how we could access them, we have never travelled the same again.

 These days, we would go to airports several hours before our flight departure to take advantage of the lounge facilities available.